Eastern Air Lines Flight 401: Crash sequence

 The TriStar's port outer wing structure struck the ground first, followed by the number 1 engine and the port main undercarriage.
 The disintegration of the aircraft that followed scattered wreckage over an area 500 m long and 100 m wide in a southwesterly direction.
 Only small fragments of metal marked the wingtip's first contact, followed 15 m further on by three massive 35 m swaths cut through the mud and sawgrass by the aircraft's extended undercarriage before two of the legs were sheared off.
 Then came scattered parts from the number 1 (port) engine, and fragments from the port wing itself and the port tailplane.
 About 150 m from the wingtip's initial contact with the ground, the massive fuselage had begun to break up, scattering components from the underfloor galley, the cargo compartments, and the cabin interior.
 At 250 m along the wreckage trail, the outer section of the starboard wing tore off, gouging a 18 m crater in the soft ground as it did so.
 From this point on, the breakup of the fuselage became more extensive, scattering metal fragments, cabin fittings, and passenger seats widely.

 The three major sections of the fuselage—the most intact of which was the tail assembly—lay in the mud towards the end of the wreckage trail.
-The fact that the tail assembly—rear fuselage, number 2 tail-mounted engine, and remains of the empennage—finally came to rest substantially further forward than other major sections, was probably the result of the number 2 engine continuing to deliver thrust during the actual breakup of the aircraft.
+The fact that the tail assembly—rear fuselage, number 2 tail-mounted engine, and remains of the empennage—finally came to rest substantially further forward than other major sections, was probably the result of the center-mounted number2 engine continuing to deliver thrust during the actual breakup of the aircraft.
 No complete cross-section of the passenger cabin remained, and both the port wing and tailplane were demolished to fragments.
 Incongruously, not far from the roofless fuselage center section with the inner portion of the starboard wing still attached, lay a large, undamaged and fully inflated rubber dinghy, one of a number carried on the TriStar in the event of an emergency water landing.
 The breakup of the fuselage had freed it from its stowage and activated its inflation mechanism.